kermitgrey/healthcare_dollars/README.md

    staged in the pay_doctors_load table.</li>

 <li>Execute procedure pay_create_pay_types: this populates
-   the pay_pay_types table which contains the 15 dimensions that describes the nature of each payment made.
+   the pay_pay_types table which contains the 15 categories that describes the nature of each payment made.
 It reads the staging table pay_payments_load and serves as a look-up table to relate an old pay